skylerparr/syringe/README.md

       assert MyModule.do_things == 3
       assert MyModule.do_things == "one more thing"

-      # The last specified intercept with persist
+      # The last specified intercept will persist
       assert MyModule.do_things == "one more thing"
       assert MyModule.do_things == "one more thing"
       assert was_called(MyThing, :do_mine_things, nil) == times(6) # success